bisratberhanu/medical_chatbot/README.md

 If you are not familiar with MeTTa programming langauge check the [documentation](https://metta-lang.dev/)

+## How to works
+1. A user Inserts a prompts to the UI
+2. An AI model parses the input and extract important context like name, disease, symptoms and returns it as a Json.
+3. Important imformation are fetched from the meTTa data using helper funtions
+4. The fethed data is given to the llm again to generate the response.

 ## Features

 - Answer questions about medical topics